Sherman business establishments in 1884

 Elmer Chaffin, twelve year old son of Mr. and Mrs. William Chaffin

 residing on Chaffin and Willow.
-Services conducted by Rev. Allen
+Services conducted by Rev.

 Crabtree of St. Paul's Episcopal Church and Elder W. D. Stinson,